PATRIOT PILGRIM • WISCONSIN WORKFORCE • IT PATHWAY

 The IT Pathway: A Practical Route Into Tech

-Quick truth: IT is not a single job — it’s a ladder.
-Most people don’t start in cybersecurity, cloud, or software engineering.
-They start by learning systems, support, and problem-solving — then specialize.
+Not hype.
+Not shortcuts.
+Just how people actually build IT careers.
+Most people do not begin in cybersecurity, cloud, or high-end engineering.
+They start by learning systems, support, and problem-solving — then build upward through competence.

 What “IT” Actually Includes